saralevay/saralevay.github.io/photoactive.md

 <iframe src="https://drive.google.com/file/d/1h4iLuwyD9wWg8wfvG62p63ETD6yDVHag/preview" width="768" height="555" allow="autoplay" style="border:none;"></iframe>
 </div>

-In order to change the illumination, we have created a huge (80 cm x 80 cm) illumination panel from LED lines, that we can control completely.
-We can program the light intensity line-by-line, meaning that the illumination protocol can be changed in space and time.
-With this we have an external control on the activity of the bugs.
-We place the bugs beneath the illumination panel.
-They are running in an arena with a size of 80 cm x 80 cm, surrounded by walls.
-The walls a 3D-printed, so we can change their shape and size easily.
+To control the illumination, we built a large 80 cm × 80 cm LED panel, which allows us to precisely adjust light intensity.
+The panel can be programmed line by line, enabling dynamic changes in illumination across space and time.
+This gives us external control over the activity of the bugs.
+The bugs are placed beneath the panel in an 80 cm × 80 cm arena enclosed by 3D-printed walls, which can be easily modified in shape and size.

-When we place lots of bugs into the arena and turn on the light, they start to move, collide with each other and the walls, and show a really interesting collective behavior.
-We record videos with a camera placed beneath the arena, and by analyzing the videos, we can track and follow the movement of the particles.
-From this we calculate many interesting things.
+When we introduce a large number of bugs into the arena and turn on the light, they begin to move, collide with each other and the walls, and exhibit fascinating collective behaviors.
+A camera positioned beneath the arena records their movements, allowing us to track individual particles and analyze their motion.
+From these recordings, we extract valuable data and insights into their behavior.

 ### ... and this is how a collision looks like